luciano-fiandesio/beanborg/README.md

 #### Replace_Asset

 Assigns an "origin" account to a transaction, based on value of the `account` index of a CSV file row.
 This rule is useful to assign the correct source account of a CSV transaction.
-This rule is **implicitely added** to the ruleset, even if it doesn't get declared
+This rule is **implicitly added** to the ruleset, even if it doesn't get declared

 The rule can resolve the origin account in two ways: